felipewind/fix-trading-simulator/README.md

 A trading simulator between a Broker and a Stock Exchange using the [Financial Information eXchange (FIX) Protocol](https://www.fixtrading.org/).
 It's a study project using [QuickFIX/J](https://www.quickfixj.org/), [Quarkus](https://quarkus.io/), [Angular](https://angular.io/) and [PostgreSQL](https://www.postgresql.org/).

+If you want to participate on this project, just open an issue and we can talk about!

-Both Broker and Exchange systems were built with Quarkus to the back-end and Angular to the front-end.
+Both Broker and Exchange systems were built with Quarkus on the back-end and Angular on the front-end.
 The back-ends communicate each other with QuickFIX/J and each has a schema into the PostgreSQL.

 System architecture:
 - Stock exchange: